platanus/activeadmin_addons/README.md

 #### Filters

 - [Numeric Range Filter](#numeric-range-filter): filter your results using a numeric range (i.e. age between 18-30).
+- [Date Time Picker Filter](#date-time-picker-filter): filter your results using a datetime range.
 - [Search Select Filter](#search-select-filter): filter your results using the ajax select input.

 #### Themes